XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 ### Blob Fields
 [Blob]: #blob-fields

-The Blob type is a [variable-length encoded](#variable-length-encoding) field with arbitrary data.
+The Blob type is a [length-prefixed](#length-prefixing) field with arbitrary data.
 Two common fields that use this type are `SigningPubKey` and `TxnSignature`, which contain (respectively) the public key and signature that authorize a transaction to be executed.

 Blob fields have no further structure to their contents, so they consist of exactly the amount of bytes indicated in the variable-length encoding, after the Field ID and length prefixes.